JReneWong/STARFusion_ENSEMBLAPIDomains/README.md

 Each module (folder) contains three sub-folders:
 * bin: Scripts used in the module.
 * data: Input files.
-The files available files in the repository are toy-files for representation.
+The available files in this repository are toy-files for representation.
 User can link each /results sub-folder from the previous module to the /data sub-folder from the current module through symbolic links ('ln' command in unix/bash).
 * results: This folder is created by the scripts in /bin.
 This folder will contain the output files from the module.

 <img width="460" alt="Screenshot 2023-05-08 at 11 41 05 PM" src="https://user-images.githubusercontent.com/109715527/237004258-6ed27b23-61f8-4fa3-a7fd-8d158f676864.png">

+CONSIDERATIONS

+* Prepare your own reference following the STAR-Fusion [1] tutorial (link available in the readme of /Reference).
+* The available files in this repository are toy-files for representation.
+The user will need to modify the paremeters of each script in the /bin folder to execute the pipeline, depending on the file names.

 References:
 1. Accuracy assessment of fusion transcript detection via read-mapping and de novo fusion transcript assembly-based methods.
 Haas, Brian J.; Dobin, Alexander; Li, Bo; Stransky, Nicolas; Pochet, Nathalie; Regev, Aviv; Genome Biology; 2019 https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1842-9